ABOUT THE CONDITION

 Quite often, holes in the eardrum heal by themselves, and some do not cause any problems.
 However, they can cause a discharge from the ear, and large holes may reduce your hearing.

 What symptoms may I develop?

-Many of the smaller holes may not cause any problems.
-But you can develop recurrent infections, discharge from ear (especially if you get water into your ears), and hearing loss.
+Often, small holes do not cause any problems.
+But you can develop infections that keep coming back, discharge from the ear (especially if you get water in your ear), and hearing loss.

 Will I need any tests?

-You will need an examination by an otolaryngologist (ear, nose and throat specialist) to rule out any hidden infection behind the perforation.
-The hole in the eardrum can be identified using a special medical instrument called an ‘otoscope’.
-It consists of a magnifying lens and a light.
-Examination with the otoscope is usually pain free.
-Sometimes more detailed examination is carried out using a microscope and suction (a small vacuum cleaner).
-Some surgeons may use a small telescope with a camera attached called an endoscope.
-The amount of hearing loss can be determined only by careful hearing tests called an audiogram.
-A severe hearing loss usually means that the ossicles are not working properly, or the inner ear is damaged.
+You will need an examination by an otolaryngologist (ear, nose and throat specialist) to rule out an infection.
+They will look at the hole using a special instrument called an otoscope, which has a magnifying lens and a light.
+An examination with an otoscope does not usually hurt.
+Sometimes you will need a more detailed examination using a microscope and suction tool (a small vacuum cleaner).
+Some surgeons may use a small telescope with a camera attached, called an endoscope.
+If your hearing is affected, you will need to have a hearing test (called an audiogram) to measure the level of hearing loss.
+If you have severe hearing loss this usually means that the tiny bones in the middle ear are not working properly or the inner ear is damaged.

 ABOUT THE PROCEDURE

 If the hole was caused by a recent injury or infection, the condition is usually monitored for a period, as some holes can heal on their own without treatment.
 Many smaller holes may not cause any symptoms.
 But it is important to prevent water from getting into your ear to reduce the chance of infection.

 When you are showering or bathing, put a large piece of cotton wool covered in petroleum jelly (for example, Vaseline) in the outer part of your ear to stop water getting in.
 Once you have finished washing, remove the cotton wool and throw it away.